 If you think you can do this, you should look at this diagram:

 Remember, at the switch, make the uplink port a tagged port (a vlan trunk in Cisco terminology), so the uplink connection to the router will pass all the vlans traffic to the router.
 Read this to learn a bit about the differences in terminology between Cisco and the 802.1q standard.

 VLANs everywhere, or just some places?
 (Gripe Section)

 The network I’m reconstructing has around 60 nodes, and it’s already split into two networks.
 I want to connect the entire thing into one giant LAN, then separate it into VLANs.
-The only problem is, there might not be adequate wiring to do this, as some things have changed between the planning phase and execution phase, as usual.
+The only problem is, there might not be adequate wiring to do this, as some things have changed between the planning phase and execution phase.

 If, as noted above, ports P3 and P4 aren’t really on the same switch, and it doesn’t pass vlan traffic across the two segments, then I’m in trouble.
-(And even if it does – will passing that much traffic burn out the ports?)
 So now I have to contemplate using two physically separate networks.
 The big pain in the butt is that now, if I put a node on network 1, it cannot participate in network 2, and vice versa.